About WRAP #EqualPayCA Trainings

 CCSWG, in partnership with the California Labor Commissioner’s Office (LCO) have committed to combating workplace inequities by helping make the LCO’s Workplace Rights Ambassador Program (WRAP) more accessible to working women.
 Together with the First Partner, these agencies provide a grassroots focused #EqualPayCA training during Equal Pay Day months as part of a greater effort to bring more women-serving organizations to the table for training to expand our ability to reach women working to recover from the Covid19 crisis.

-Employees need support, especially during Covid-19, and is it the responsibility of the State to act quickly to ensure people understand their rights, are educated on how to advocate for themselves, and can take action if they believe their rights are being violated.
-For these reasons, CCSWG and the LCO have partnered to provide women and more specifically women of color with support and tools to advocate for themselves in the workplace and understand how to appropriately navigate nuanced workplace dynamics.
+Employees need support, especially during Covid-19, and is it the responsibility of the State to act quickly to ensure people understand their rights, are educated on how to advocate for themselves in the workplace, and can take action if they believe their rights are being violated.
+We know that accessing benefits in the State of California is complicated.